Caso-source/caso-source.github.io/HackTheBox/Emdee-five-for-life.md

 ## [](#header-2)Challenge:

-Navigating to the IP in our browswer we get:
+Navigating to the IP in our browser we get:

 ![](pictures/challenge-emdee.PNG)